ideamark/breadbot/README.md

 * Just watch the only single config file: [bread.cfg](etc/bread.cfg)

 ## Console
+* First you must launch Redis-server on localserver port 6379.
 * Type command `breadbot` to launch the local console.
 * Then u can test Breadbot.
 Type `help` for more info.